READ THIS Before You Enroll in KDP Select!

 - Print (or any other non-digital) versions can be distributed elsewhere; and

 - Copies of the book can be emailed to reviewers for editing purposes.

-Let’s start with the perks authors can expect when they marry their ebook to Amazon for 90 days.
+With this major pro of KDP Select in mind, let's discuss how authors actually make money with KU, and look a little closer at the other perks authors can expect when they marry their ebook to Amazon for 90 days.

 The main benefits of enrolling in KDP Select include access to:

 - Kindle Unlimited

 - Kindle Countdown Deals

 - Kindle Owners’ Lending Library

 - Increased royalties for sales in select countries